Zhao Hong Wenguo

 Zhao Hong Wenguo (趙洪文國 (Chao Hung Wen-kuo); 1881–1950), known commonly as Double Gun Grandma, was a Manchu of the Bordered Yellow Banner and the Aisin-Gioro Clan, an active fighter and organizer against the Empire of Japan who helped mobilize her family of 30 people and many other Manchurians to fight against Japan in the Second Sino-Japanese War in Anti-Japanese volunteer armies.

+In April 1949, at the end of the Second Chinese Civil War, Zhao Hongwenguo organized guerrillas for the KMT and established a guerrilla zone on the mainland to resist the People's Liberation Army entering Sichuan.
+In February 1950, Zhao was arrested and executed after refusing to surrender.

 Early life

 Hong Wenguo was born in Hongqigou, Xiuyan, Fengtian Fu in 1881 to an impoverished family.
 She experienced the events of the First Sino-Japanese War at the age of 14.
 She married Zhao Yuhuang in 1898, taking his surname, and had 5 sons (one of which was Zhao Dong) and 3 daughters.
 Through her hard work, she gained respect in her village community and improved her family’s financial situation, elevating them to a higher position.
 She experienced the Russo-Japanese War at the age of 24, and the Mukden Incident at the age of 50.